bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 ![rawsheet](/assets/images/raw.png)

+Part of the crashing effort may involve creating a _Program Evaluation Review Technique_ (PERT) chart.
+PERT charts provide a visualization of the project's timeline, with different tasks associated with the project and their dependencies.
+PERT charts may also provide additional information, such as the duration of each task and the effort from the different project resources.

 We can now create a PERT chart from this information.
 There is plenty of information online on how to create a PERT chart, but it can follow information from the spreadsheet and just models the project visually.

 ![pert](/assets/images/pert.png)

-Part of the crashing effort typically starts with leveraging or creating a _Program Evaluation Review Technique_ (PERT) chart.
-PERT charts provide a visualization of the project's timeline, with different tasks associated with the project and their dependencies.
-PERT charts may also provide additional information, such as the duration of each task and the effort from the different project resources.

 Interpreting The Results